Congress considers codifying same-sex marriage after long battle for gay rights

 In 2021, state legislatures introduced a record number of anti-LGBTQ bills, especially those targeting trans youth.
 LGBTQ advocates and even lawmakers have linked such legislation to the rise in hate crimes against LGBTQ people, including the deadly shooting at a queer Colorado nightclub last week.

-Historian Rachel Cleves also sees the Respect for Marriage Act as a starting point for equal rights in America.
-"I hope that political support for sexual and gender diversity does not end at this stopgap measure for protecting same sex marriage, but extends to protecting the rights of trans people, trans youth, to gender affirmation and gender expression."
+Historian Cleves also sees the Respect for Marriage Act as a starting point for equal rights in America.
+"I hope that political support for sexual and gender diversity does not end at this stopgap measure for protecting same-sex marriage, but extends to protecting the rights of trans people, trans youth, to gender affirmation and gender expression."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.